 Receive requested items

 If RapidILL has been set as a Proven Sender, once a RapidILL lender has fulfilled a request, the borrower's request status is updated to In Transit and an Article Exchange link and password are added.
-The request will update to Received and the Article Exchange link will appear in the User Portal.
+The request will update to Received and the Article Exchange link will appear in My Account.
 Any patron notifications that have been configured will be sent to the patron.

 If you are not using the proven sender feature, you will need to update the request to Received.

 Request a Resend or Move On via the RapidILL interface